TritonDataCenter/manta/docs/manta-ops.md

 Note that the "summarizeDaily" job depends on the output of the "storage", "request" and "compute" jobs from the previous day.
-If any of the previous day's jobs were incomplete, the "summarizeDaily" job will have to be re-run after the backfilling of the previous day's jobs is complete.
+If any of the previous day's jobs were incomplete, the "summarizeDaily" job will have to be re-run after the previous day's metering data has been generated using the above steps.

-### Running Garbage Collection, Audit, Cruft Collection

-Please see the docs included in the manta-mola repository.

 ## Authcache (mahi) issues